 Directors will regularly attend Board meetings.
 All directors will volunteer for and willingly accept assignments, complete assignments thoroughly and on-time, stay informed about committee matters, prepare themselves well for meetings, and review/comment on minutes and reports.
-In addition the Board members will endeavor to get to know other committee members and build a collegial working relationship that contributes to consensus.
-Further, board members will actively participate in the committee’s annual evaluating and planning efforts, and support/participate in fundraising and membership drives for the organization.
+In addition the directors will endeavor to get to know other committee members and build a collegial working relationship that contributes to consensus.
+Further, directors will actively participate in the committee’s annual evaluating and planning efforts, and support/participate in fundraising and membership drives for the organization.

-Each Board member will serve for a term of 2 years.
-Board members will review the charter, bylaws, and discuss the slate of projects for the year at their first meeting following the election.
-The roles of the Board Members shall be determined by the Board of Directors within the first month following the election.
+Each director will serve for a term of two years.
+Directors will review the charter, the Bylaws, and discuss the slate of projects for the year at their first meeting following the election.
+The roles of the directors shall be determined by the Board within the first month following the election.
 Each officer shall hold that role until the next election has been completed.

 Resignations are effective upon receipt by the Secretary of the Board of a written notification.

-A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by a quorum of the Board of Directors for the unexpired portion of the term.
+A vacancy in any office because of death, resignation, removal, disqualification or otherwise, may be filled by a quorum of the Board for the unexpired portion of the term.

-The Board of Directors shall have regular meetings at least monthly.
+The Board shall have regular meetings at least monthly.
 Meetings shall be at such dates, times, and places as the Board shall determine.
-Attendance by board members is required at no less than 8 of the 12 meetings per year (1 per month).
-At least one of the Board meetings will be organized as an in-person event.
+Attendance by directors is required at no less than 8 of the 12 meetings per year (1 per month).
+At least one Board meeting during a year will be organized as an in-person event.

-Special meetings of the Board of Directors may be called by or at the request of the Chairman or any two board members.
-The person or persons authorized to call special meetings of the Board of Directors may fix the place for holding any special meeting of the Board of Directors called by them.
+Special meetings of the Board may be called by or at the request of the Board Chair or any two directors.
+The person or persons authorized to call special meetings of the Board may fix the place for holding any special meeting of the Board called by them.

-A special meeting may be called by the Chairman or at the request of any two (2) Board members by notice not less one week before such meetings.
+A special meeting may be called by the Board Chair or at the request of any two (2) directors by notice not less than one week before such meetings.
 Any directors may waive notice of any meeting.
 The attendance of a director at a meeting shall constitute a waiver of notice of such meeting, except where a director attends a meeting for the express purpose of objecting to the transaction of any business because the meeting is not lawfully called or convened.

-A majority of the number of Directors fixed by Section 3.02 shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.
-If less than such majority is present at a meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.
-All decisions will be made by majority vote of those present at a meeting at which a quorum is present.
-If a board of Directors vote results in a split decision, the Chairman of the Board, if present at the meeting, can decide the issue.
+A majority of the number of elected and acting directors shall constitute a quorum for the transaction of business at any meeting of the Board.
+If less than such majority is present at a meeting, a majority of the directors present may adjourn the meeting from time to time without further notice.
+All decisions will be made by the majority vote of those present at a meeting at which a quorum is present.
+If a Board vote results in a split decision, the Board Chair, if present at the meeting, can decide the issue.

-Members of the Board may participate in a meeting through use of conference telephone or similar communication equipment, so long as members participating in such meeting can hear one another.
+Directors may participate in a meeting through the use of a virtual conference or similar communication solution, so long as members participating in such meetings can hear one another.
 A quorum must be maintained at all times during the meeting or the meeting will not continue.

-The act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.
+The act of the majority of the directors present at a meeting at which a quorum is present shall be the act of the Board.

-Any action that may be taken by the Board of Directors at a meeting may be taken without a meeting if consent in writing, setting forth the action so to be taken, shall be agreed to before such action by a majority of the directors.
+Any action that may be taken by the Board at a meeting may be taken without a meeting if consent in writing, setting forth the action so to be taken, shall be agreed to before such action by a majority of the directors.
 Such consent can be provided by Board-approved electronic means, as long as any decisions made through these means are reviewed and recorded in the following Board meeting.

 If the role of President becomes vacant, the Vice President will assume the role of President, vacating the Vice President role (to be filled).
-Any vacancy occurring in the Board of Directors may be filled by the affirmative vote of a majority of the remaining directors though less than a quorum of the Board of Directors, unless otherwise provided by law.
+Any vacancy occurring in the Board may be filled by the affirmative vote of a majority of the remaining directors though less than a quorum of the Board, unless otherwise provided by law.
 If there is an equal number of affirmative and negative votes, then the ultimate determination shall be made by the then-sitting President.
-A director elected to fill a vacancy shall be elected for the unexpired term of her or his predecessor in office.
-Any directorship to be filled by reason of an increase in the number of directors may be filled by election by the Board of Directors for a term of office continuing only until the next election of directors by the Directors.
+A director elected to fill a vacancy shall be elected for the unexpired term of their predecessor in office.
+Any directorship to be filled by reason of an increase in the number of directors may be filled by election by the Board for a term of office continuing only until the next election of directors by the directors.

-No paid employee can serve on the board of directors or in the role of Officer while they are employed in a paid position by The Society.
+No paid employee can serve on the Board or in the role of officers while they are employed in a paid position by the Society.

 Directors shall serve without compensation with the exception of reimbursed expenses.
-Reimbursement is allowed for expenses incurred in the furtherance of The Society's business with with documentation and prior approval from board quorum.
+Reimbursement is allowed for expenses incurred in the furtherance of the Society's business with documentation and prior approval from board quorum.

-A director of The Society who is present at a meeting of the Board of Directors at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless his dissent shall be entered in the minutes of the meeting or unless he shall file his written dissent to such action with the person acting as the Secretary of the meeting before the adjournment thereof, or shall forward such dissent to the Secretary of The Society__ __immediately after the adjournment of the meeting.
+A director of the Society who is present at a meeting of the Board at which action on any corporate matter is taken shall be presumed to have assented to the action taken unless their dissent shall be entered in the minutes of the meeting or unless he shall file their written dissent to such action with the person acting as the Secretary of the meeting before the adjournment thereof, or shall forward such dissent to the Secretary of the Society immediately after the adjournment of the meeting.
 Such right to dissent shall not apply to any director who voted in favor of such action.

-Membership may be granted to any individual or organization that supports the mission and purposes of The Society, and who pays the annual dues as set by the Board of Directors or is approved by the Board of Directors as having provided a benefit to the organization deserving of membership.
+Membership is granted to any individual that supports the mission and purposes of the Society, and who pays the annual dues as set by the Board or is approved by the Board as having provided a benefit to the organization deserving of membership.

-The Board of Directors, by affirmative vote of quorum of the Board, may suspend or expel a member, and may, by a majority vote of those present at any regularly constituted meeting, terminate, suspend or expel the membership of any member who becomes ineligible for membership.
+The Board, by an affirmative vote of a quorum of the Board, may suspend or expel a member, and may, by a majority vote of those present at any regularly constituted meeting, terminate, suspend or expel the membership of any member who becomes ineligible for membership.

 Any member may resign by filing a written resignation with the Secretary; however, such resignation shall not relieve the member so resigning of the obligation to pay any dues or other charges theretofore accrued and unpaid.

-The Board of Directors may, by resolution adopted by a majority of the Directors in office, establish one or more Advisory Boards or Committees.
-Committees will be held to the vision and purpose as outlined in Sections I.2 and I.3.
+The Board may, by resolution adopted by a majority of the directors, establish one or more advisory boards or committees.
+Committees will be held according to all tenets of these Bylaws.

 A local Society chapter may establish smaller, local chapters within the geographical boundary of a chapter, such as country or a city.
-The bylaws of a chapter must not contain anything that is at variance with the expressed purposes of The Society or with The Society Bylaws, and must be approved as specified by The Society Board of Directors before becoming effective.
-A chapter may not change its bylaws, its name, or its boundaries without approval as specified by The Society.
-Chapter Bylaws may be produced in the native language of a nation, but must be translated into English for submission to The Society.
+The bylaws of a chapter must not contain anything that is at variance with the expressed purposes of the Society or with the Society Bylaws, and must be approved as specified by the Society Board before becoming effective.
+A chapter may not change its bylaws, its name, or its boundaries without approval as specified by the Society.
+Chapter bylaws may be produced in the native language of a nation, but must be translated into English for submission to the Society.

-The Society may, by affirmative vote of a majority of the Board of Directors, suspend or annul a chapter if, in the judgment of the Board of Directors, such action is in the best interests of The Society.
+The Society may, by an affirmative vote of a majority of the directors, suspend or annul a chapter if, in the judgment of the Board, such action is in the best interests of the Society.

-A conflict of interest may exist when any director, officer, or staff member may be seen as having interests which are adverse to the interests of The Society.
+A conflict of interest may exist when any director, officer, or staff member may be seen as having interests that are adverse to the interests of the Society.

-Prior to any vote of the Board of Directors, a conflict of interest statement shall be made by any Board Member who is aware of any potential conflicts of interest to ensure that all parties are aware of any such conflicts.
+Prior to any vote of the Board, a conflict of interest statement shall be made by any director who is aware of any potential conflicts of interest to ensure that all parties are aware of any such conflicts.

-Any conflict of interest shall be disclosed to the Board of Directors by the person concerned.
-When any conflict of interest is relevant to a matter requiring action by the Board of Directors, the interested person shall call it to the attention of the Board of Directors or its appropriate committee and such person shall not vote on the matter; provided however, any Director disclosing a possible conflict of interest may be counted in determining the presence of a quorum at a meeting of the Board of Directors or a committee thereof.
+Any conflict of interest shall be disclosed to the Board by the person concerned.
+When any conflict of interest is relevant to a matter requiring action by the Board, the interested person shall call it to the attention of the Board or its appropriate committee and such person shall not vote on the matter; provided, however, any director disclosing a possible conflict of interest may be counted in determining the presence of a quorum at a meeting of the Board or a committee thereof.

 The person having the conflict shall not participate in the decision regarding the matter under consideration.

-The fiscal year of The Society shall be January 1-December 31 but may be changed by resolution of the Board of Directors.
+The fiscal year of the Society shall be January 1-December 31 but may be changed by resolution of the Board.

-The Board of Directors may authorize any officer or officers, agent or agents, to enter into any contract or execute and deliver any instrument in the name of and on behalf of The Society, and such authority may be general or confined to specific instances.
+The Board may authorize any officer or officers, agent or agents, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Society, and such authority may be general or confined to specific instances.
 This authorization must be in writing (electronic communication is acceptable) in the minutes of any meeting that provides such limited authority.

-No loans shall be contracted on behalf of The Society and no evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board of Directors.
+No loans shall be contracted on behalf of the Society and no evidences of indebtedness shall be issued in its name unless authorized by a resolution of the Board.

 Such authority may be general or confined to specific instances.

-All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of The Society, shall be signed by such officer or officers, agent or agents of The Society and in such manner as shall from time to time be determined by resolution of the Board of Directors.
+All checks, drafts, or other orders for the payment of money, notes, or other pieces of evidence of indebtedness issued in the name of the Society, shall be signed by such officer or officers, agent or agents of the Society and in such manner as shall from time to time be determined by resolution of the Board.

-All funds of The Society not otherwise employed shall be deposited from time to time to the credit of The Society in such banks, trust companies or other depositories as the Board of Directors may select.
+All funds of the Society not otherwise employed shall be deposited from time to time to the credit of the Society in such banks, trust companies, or other depositories as the Board may select.

-These Bylaws may be amended by a majority vote of the Board of Directors, provided prior notice is given of the proposed amendment in the notice of the meeting at which such action is taken, or provided all members of the Board waive such notice, or by unanimous consent in writing without a meeting.
+These Bylaws may be amended by a majority vote of the directors, provided prior notice is given of the proposed amendment in the notice of the meeting at which such action is taken, or provided all directors waive such notice, or by unanimous consent in writing without a meeting.